ashabib1/hyperparameter-optimiser/README.md

 # hyperparameter-optimiser

 This is a hyperparameter optimiser using the Optuna package.
+The [optimiser.py](https://github.com/ashabib1/hyperparameter-optimiser/blob/main/optimiser.py) file shows the main implementation of the optimiser using the Optuna package.
+The main function is in this file with an example of its usage.
+The [neuralnetworks.py](https://github.com/ashabib1/hyperparameter-optimiser/blob/main/neuralnetworks.py) file includes the classes for all the neural networks.
+The [model_config.py](https://github.com/ashabib1/hyperparameter-optimiser/blob/main/model_config.py) file shows the range of values the hyperparameters will take for each possible model.